Configuring Windows Server Scheduler

 Open the task scheduler by pressing the Win + R keyboard shortcut and enter taskschd.msc:

 On the panel on the right, select the "Create task" command.
 The task creation window will appear.
 Enter a name and description:

 After that, choose how often you want to start the process by creating a new trigger on the "Triggers" tab:

-Set the task to be performed daily every 15 minutes:
+Set the task to be performed every minute:

 Create a new action on the Actions tab: